anti0ch/Dalamud.DiscordBridge/README.md

 You'll need to set up the bot to post in the channels of whatever server it's in.
 I just made a new server for me and the bot only.

-So let's say you make an #rp channel and you want to have the bot post in there every say, yell, party, and shout it has in there.
+So let's say you make an #rp channel and you want to have the bot post in there every say, yell, party, shout, and random roll result it has in there.
-Inside that #rp channel you would type `xl!setchannel say,yell,p,shout,customemote,standardemote` and then stuff would show up in there from now on!
+Inside that #rp channel you would type `xl!setchannel say,yell,p,shout,customemote,standardemote,random` and then stuff would show up in there from now on!

 Here's a link to all the chat kinds you can listen to. https://github.com/reiichi001/Dalamud.DiscordBridge/wiki/Chat-kinds

-One thing I haven't figured out yet is how to have it listen to the result of /random rolls.
-You can make random rolls from Discord using xl! /random but you won't be able to see what you got.
-Sorry folks.
-I'll be working on this one!

 I hope this guide is okay.
 Let me know if you get stuck on anything.